 Join the school of science and the environment and develop skills that will help you prepare for the real world.
 Learn to present arguments and conclusions with accuracy and clarity, and build your critical thinking, communication and teamwork skills.

 Want to learn more about our faculty and staff?
-Visit their website profiles located under the program pages or download a copy of the school of science and the environment contact list here.
+Visit their website profiles located under the program pages or download a copy of the school of science and the environment Master Contact list.

 New!
 Bachelor of environment and sustainability - Click to read more!